jlelong/LaTeX-Workshop-wiki/Snippets.md

 For instance, typing `SSE` + `TAB` expands to `\section{}` with the cursor inside the brackets.

-### Incrementing/decrementing sectioning levels
+### Promoting/demoting sectioning levels

-Adjusting sectioning levels can be done using `latex-workshop.increment-sectioning` and `latex-workshop.decrement-sectioning`.
+Adjusting sectioning levels can be done by calling one of the two commands `latex-workshop.promote-sectioning` and `latex-workshop.demote-sectioning` from the _Command Palette_.

 These methods replace all sectioning commands with the sectioning command one level higher or lower.
-They apply either to the current line or to every selected line.
+They apply either to the current line or to a selection.

 #### Example

-Applying `latex-workshop.increment-sectioning` to the following selection,
+Applying `latex-workshop.promote-sectioning` to the following selection,

 ```
 \subsection{Demo}